finger563/cbsat/docs/_sources/design-time.txt

 can derive meaningful perfomance predictions for specific applications.
 For this goal, let us define:

-| **Compositionality:**
+| **Compositionality:** [sifakis2002_]
-|   provides rules and guarantees ensuring that a component's
-|   properties will not change after system integration.
+|   A system is compositional if its properties can be derived from
+|   the properties of its components and how they are interconnected.
 |

+| **Composability:** [sifakis2002_]
+|   A component is composable if its properties do not change
+|   when the component is composed with other components.
+|

 For our analysis techniques to be compositional, an application's required profile must be analyzable individually without requiring aggregation with the rest of the required profiles in the system.
+This means that the system's performance, i.e. the peformance of all the applications on the system, can be determined by analyzing the performance of each application individually.

 For this compositionality, we must not only define mathematical operations which allow us to aggregate and separate profiles with/from